-Hot-air balloon rides—researchers advise, proceed with cautionNovember 4th, 2013 in Health /
+Hot-air balloon rides—researchers advise, proceed with cautionNovember 4, 2013 in Medicine & Health / Health

 Recent data show that helicopter and fixed-wing commercial air tour operations in the U.S. have high crash rates compared with similar commercial aviation operations, and crash rates increase with less regulated standards of operation.
 The findings raise concerns about the public health impact of less-regulated commercial air tour operations, such as paid hot-air balloon rides.